 - The Mark For (M/F) and TCN must be clearly visible on the outside of the container (Military Shipping Label) as well as on the paperwork inside the container.

-.
+Packaging, marking, and labeling are more important now, due to the deployment of troops overseas.
 High priority shipments to deployed troops may be misrouted and delayed due to improper packaging, marking, and labeling.
 Contractors should make sure their shipments meet the requirements in Section D of their contracts to avoid damaging material and misrouting shipments.
 Shipments routed through the Defense Transportation Service are considered OCONUS and require a Military Shipping Label in accordance with MIL-STD-129.
 This includes shipments going through the Consolidation and Containerization Points (CCPs) at Defense Distribution Centers in New Cumberland, PA (W25N14/SW3123) and Tracy, CA (W62N2A/SW3225), Aerial Ports of Embarkation (APOE) at Dover, DE; Charleston, SC; Norfolk, VA; Travis, CA; and McGuire AFB, NJ, and the Containerization Freight Station (CFS) at Norfolk, VA, and any Government water ports of entry (WPOEs).

 Should you have any questions regarding these requirements, please either e-mail or call our staff at: DSCC.Packaging@dla.mil.

 Documents should be accessible.
 If you are in need of a document on this page that doesn't meet accessibility standards, email the Packaging content manager to obtain an updated version.